TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1FixedAddress.md

 # Get-B1FixedAddress

 ## SYNOPSIS
-Retrieves a list of Fixed Addresses in BloxOneDDI IPAM
+Retrieves a list of Fixed Addresses in Universal DDI IPAM

 ## SYNTAX